 Oh, another Sydney-driving thing to beware of is tolls.
 I had prepurchased an e-tag which meant I could scream through the e tolls and would be charged later.
 If not, you would have to pay by phone or sometimes there are toll booths that take cash.

-Anyhoo, me and my posh friend soon got along fine and with cruise control at 110 (you’re allowed to go 110 here!) we arrived at Oakvale farm where joeys in pouches and baby koalas awaited…
+Anyhoo, my posh friend and I soon got along fine.
+After a few hours of driving from Sydney, and with cruise control at 110 (you’re allowed to go 110 here!), we arrived at Oakvale Farm where joeys in pouches and baby koalas awaited…

 For the full comprehensive guide to Aussie, check out Australia.com.